jeivhel/CONTRAD/README.md

 # CONTRAD: The Evaluation of Dengue Cases in the Philippines from 2008 to 2016
 # INTRODUCTION
 Dengue viruses are spread to people through the bite of an infected species of mosquito which is called the Aedes.
 Almost half of the world’s population, including the Philippines, live in areas with a risk of dengue.
 Dengue is often a leading cause of illness in areas with risk, such as in stocked water that is unused, rain water that had not been discarded immediately.
 Dengue outbreaks are occurring in many places in the Philippines especially in rural areas.
+Some says that prevention is better than cure, immediate action is required for better solutions.

 How can you prevent the occurrence of dengue in your place?
 Here are some tips.
 Protect yourself from mosquito bites.
 Discard waters that has mosquito eggs in it.
 Buy devices or products that can kill or reduce mosquitos (e.g. mosquito coil, mosquito killer lamp, electric mosquito racket, insect or mosquito repellent, etc.)